-Notes: John Tibbets is utterly, irredeemably, despicable.
+John Tibbets is utterly, irredeemably, despicable.
 He's made a living off the backs of slaves, has no respect for anyone who is not higher status, and uses his wealth to fund ventures he finds creative and cruel.
 He has hidden much of this behavior from his friend, Governor Thomas Hill, who has arranged for his trade.
 With the PCs, he'll swear he is innocent and is nothing but an honest merchant with good intentions.
-However, like all villains, he'll betray them at the first chance he sees, and will likely show up at the Secret Citadel later in the adventure.
+However, like all villains, he's a compulsive liar and will betray them at the first chance he sees, and will likely show up at the Secret Citadel later in the adventure.